Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Established in 1555 by Pope Paul IV, this is one of the world’s oldest ghettos.
 Up until 1870, Jews were confined to this area and were required to wear a visible sign identifying them.

-Over the decades, the Roman Jewish community has continued to grow and thrive more and more – turning the Ghetto into an incredibly beautiful, bustling, and vibrant neighborhood.
+Over the decades, the Roman Jewish community has continued to grow and thrive, turning the Ghetto into an incredibly beautiful, bustling, and vibrant neighborhood.

-This quarter has some of the best restaurants and bakeries, making it a must-visit when traveling through Rome.
-Two of the most beloved foods in Rome (which are must-tries) are the Carciofi alla Giuda and Fiori di Zucca, all of which come from the Roman Jewish community.
+This quarter is known to have some delicious restaurants and bakeries, making it a must-visit when traveling through Rome.
+Two of the most beloved foods in Rome (must-tries) are Carciofi alla Giuda and Fiori di Zucca, both from the Roman Jewish community.

 Isola Tiberina – Tiber Island

-As you make your way towards Rome’s Rose Garden, take a quick detour on the historic and charming island of the Tiber River, Tiber Island.
+As you make your way towards Rome’s Rose Garden, take a quick detour to the historic and charming Tiber Island.

-Isola Tiberina is the only island on the Tiber River and is likely the smallest inhabited island in the world.
+Isola Tiberina is the only island in the Tiber River and is likely the smallest inhabited island in the world.

 The Legend: a Roman ship went to Greece to ask the god of healing for help with the plague epidemic.
 During the ritual, a snake (symbol of the god of healing) went on the ship to hide and join the sailors on their journey back to Rome.

-Later on in the journey, the snake swam to the Tiber Island and disappeared – indicating its new home.
-In honor of that and the plague ending, Romans shaped the island into a ship and populated the island with marble, an obelisk, and temples.
+Later in the journey, the snake swam to Tiber Island and disappeared, indicating its new home.
+In honor of that and the plague ending, the Romans shaped the island into a ship and populated it with marble, an obelisk, and temples.

-In addition to its many curious and ancient legends, this island is also home to a historically important hospital from the 16th century – Fatebenefratelli “DoWellBrothers” hospital.
-During the Second World War, two doctors invented a disease, “K disease” to protect Jews.
+In addition to its many curious and ancient legends, this island is also home to a historically important hospital from the 16th century – the Fatebenefratelli “DoWellBrothers” hospital.
+During the Second World War, two doctors invented a disease, “K disease,” to protect Jews.

-Long story short, Tiber Island may be small but its history and historical importance most definitely isn’t.
-Come to this island to appreciate more of ancient Rome and enjoy some beautiful views.
+Long story short, Tiber Island may be small, but its history and historical importance most definitely aren’t.
+Come to this island to appreciate more of ancient Rome and enjoy beautiful views.

 Bocca della Veritá